microshift-io/microshift-documentation/content/en/docs/user-documentation/how-tos/offline-containers.md

 ## When to use offline container images

-Offline containers are useful when the Edge device will have restricted connectivity, or no connectivity at all.
+Offline containers are useful when the edge device will have restricted connectivity, or no connectivity at all.
 Those containers are also helpful to improve general MicroShift and application startup on first boot, since no images need to be downloaded from the network and the applications are readily available to `cri-o`